howellva/tableau-homework/README.md

 Today, what are the most popular and least popular stations in the city for ending a journey?

 At first, I wanted to take an upper level look to see where all of the end stations are and get a visual representation at what this looks like.

+The next thing to look at was to identify exactly what were the most popular and least popular cities by filtering through the data.

+Although having the names of these stations is useful, understanding where they are was the logical next step.

+It can be seen that, the most popular end stations were in Jersey City and the least popular were mostly in Manhattan.
+Perhaps this has something to do with the direction of the commute to work?